Associates in Mental Health & Developmental Disabilities, Inc. (AMHDD)

 Depending upon the services requested, our Clinical Department assesses and advocates for the specific supports needed for clients.
 The specific services are provided in the most positive and proactive fashion to enhance success.
-Clinicians may be involved specifically but not limited to assist clients through the development of coping skills that improve problem-solving.
+Clinicians may be involved specifically but not limited to assisting clients through the development of coping skills that improve problem-solving.
 There are times when assistance through medication monitoring with outside clinical providers as well as behavior modification to increase or decrease specific behaviors is warranted.

-We also assist programs by providing training to effectively communicate with the population of clients we are serving in providing specific information in regards to psychiatric disorders and management of specific crises situations.
+We also assist programs by providing training to effectively communicate with the population of clients we are serving in providing specific information in regard to psychiatric disorders and management of specific crisis situations.
 Some members of the Clinical Department work diligently with our clients to overcome emotional and behavioral obstacles.
-This careful balance of services may involve the school personnel, family members, other agency departments such as outside providers to synergistically move towards a healthier lifestyle in terms of emotional stability and independence.
+This careful balance of services may involve the school personnel, family members, and other agency departments such as outside providers to synergistically move towards a healthier lifestyle in terms of emotional stability and independence.

 The following are additional AMHDD specialty therapies that are provided to children, adolescents, adults, families, and couples: